dora-team/dora.dev/hugo/content/research/research-with-core.md

 ---

 # DORA's Research Program
-DORA is the longest running academically rigorous research investigation of its kind, using behavioral science to identify the most effective and efficient ways to develop and deliver software.
-Our work demonstrates the predictive relationship between a team's capabilities, the software delivery performance they achieve, and the outcomes they produce.
-Explore the model using the interactive diagram below&mdash;click any item to learn more about why it matters, how to measure it, and how to improve:
+DORA is [the longest running academically rigorous research investigation](/research/archives/) of its kind.
+Our [research team](/research/team/) applies behavioral science methodology to uncover the predictive pathways which connect ways of working, via software delivery performance, to organizational goals and individual wellbeing.
+Explore our findings using the interactive diagram below&mdash;click any item to learn more about why it matters, how to measure it, and how to improve: